Raped by age 9 and a mom at 13, now she's a college grad — and her baby is a Dallas Cowboy

 Three weeks later, Baylor let players who had signed under Briles out of their commitments.
 Osborne chose Oklahoma State.

-He was an All-Big 12 player, and two-year starter for the Cowboys.
+He was an All-Big 12 player and two-year starter for the OSU Cowboys.

 "My mom and dad made every single one of my games," he said.